 About Medical Technology

-In a clinical laboratory setting, Medical Technologists perform and/or supervise the performance of analytical testing of blood, body fluids, urine, and other types of biological specimens.
-They may work with bacteria and viruses, and may help prepare units of blood for transfusion.
-They may help diagnose bleeding disorders and perform toxicology screens.
-They will use critical thinking skills and a high degree of subjective judgment in performing, evaluating, and troubleshooting laboratory data.
+In a clinical laboratory setting, medical technologists perform and/or supervise the performance of analytical testing of blood, body fluids, urine, and other types of biological specimens.
+Medical technologists may also work with bacteria and viruses, help prepare units of blood for transfusion, help diagnose bleeding disorders and perform toxicology screens.
+Using critical thinking skills and a high degree of subjective judgment is often a part of performing, evaluating, and troubleshooting laboratory data.

 For more information regarding medical technologists’ salary, job outlook, and resources visit Explorehealthcareers website.